 Once a visitor clicks the donate button to activate the overlaid donation modal, they will be able to select an amount, frequency, and checkout option.
 Donors can select from PayPal, credit card, ACH, or mobile wallet, just like on a standard Classy donation form.
 Once they input their payment information, they’ll see a donation confirmation window that summarizes their gift and allows them to share.

 Make Your Nonprofit Mobile-Friendly to Increase Supporter Engagement

 Having a mobile-friendly presence is critical for nonprofits interacting with their busy supporters.
-By optimizing your emails, website, social media channels, and utilizing mobile-responsive fundraising software, you can create a seamless way for donors to engage with your nonprofit and support your mission.
+By optimizing your emails, website, social media channels, and mobile giving experience, you can create a seamless path for donors to engage with your nonprofit and support your mission, no matter their device.

 Subscribe to the Classy Blog

 Get the latest fundraising tips, trends, and ideas in your inbox.